-Let’s talk DREAD (the mnemonic threat assessment framework, not the overwhelming feeling of despair associated with your reoccurring 4:30 p.m.
+Let’s talk DREAD (threat modeling, not the overwhelming feeling of despair associated with your reoccurring 4:30 p.m.
 Friday meeting).
-So, what is DREAD?
+So, what is the DREAD threat model?

 As you can probably guess, Damage is referring to the extent to which the asset(s) in question are affected by the threat.
 In the FAIR model, when we think about how bad an event will be, we are considering Loss Magnitude.
 The biggest difference between Loss Magnitude and Damage is that Damage is asking the question “how bad?” and FAIR is asking the question “how much?”
 That slight change of wording is actually far more significant than you think.
 “How bad?” asks what could happen from an event perspective.
 “How much?” asks what dollar amount of loss we can expect to see as a result of this occurring.

 Given that Damage allows you to think through the potential outcomes – will confidential data be lost?
 Will additional vulnerabilities be identified?
 Will an application be taken offline?
 It can be useful in helping to better scope and understand your FAIR risk assessment but might not be particularly useful in the Loss Magnitude side of the model as you might initially expect.
 As alluded to above, this scoring mechanism can be useful in helping to quickly triage different scenarios you are considering quantifying with the RiskLens Cyber Risk Quantification (CRQ) or other FAIR-based tool.
 For example, it may be a better use of your time to quantify a risk scenario with an 8-10 Damage rating versus a 0-2.

 Read: A Crash Course on Loss Magnitude with FAIR

 2. Reproducibility – how easy is it to reproduce this attack?